cosyer/blog/source/_posts/2020/react源码解析系列三(React Fiber).md

     ) {
       warningWithoutStack(
         false,
-        'An update (setState, replaceState, or forceUpdate) was scheduled ' + 'from inside an update function.
-Update functions should be pure, ' + 'with zero side-effects.
-Consider using componentDidUpdate or a ' + 'callback.',
+        "An update (setState, replaceState, or forceUpdate) was scheduled " + "from inside an update function.
+Update functions should be pure, " + "with zero side-effects.
+Consider using componentDidUpdate or a " + "callback."
       );
       didWarnUpdateInsideUpdate = true;
     }